camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

   You can adjust and manage the code the way you like afterward, using your chosen source code management tools.

-If you want to manualy set up your connector project, include the following dependency to use the SDK.
+To manually set up your Connector project, include the following dependency to use the SDK.
-Make sure to adhere to the project outline detailed in the next section.
+Ensure you adhere to the project outline detailed in the next section.

 <Tabs groupId="dependency" defaultValue="maven" values={
 [